AvaloniaUI/Live.Avalonia/README.md

 # Live.Avalonia

 `Live.Avalonia` is an experimental project which intends to make the hot reloading feature working in Avalonia-based applications.
-The core idea of this project was originally proposed by [@Pix2d](https://twitter.com/pix2d) during a discussion in Avalonia Telegram chat.
-Thanks to [@TirrKatz](https://twitter.com/TirrKatz) for their help in debugging the tooling!

 <img src="./Live.Avalonia.gif" width="500" />